On small-time local controllability

 \section{Operator approach for time-varying vector fields}

-In this section, we introduce an operator calculus which allows us to translate the nonlinear finite-dimensional systems into linear infinite-dimensional systems.
-This operator approach, which is known as \emph{chronological calculus}, was originally developed by Agrachev and Gamkrelidze in~\cite{agrachev1978exponential}.
-In this framework, a $\mathrm{C}^{\infty}$-vector field is considered as a derivation of the algebra $\mathrm{C}^{\infty}(\R^n)$ and a $\mathrm{C}^{\infty}$-diffeomorphism is considered as a unital algebra isomorphism on $\mathrm{C}^{\infty}(\R^n)$.
-These characterizations lead to the identification of the nonlinear dynamical system governing the flow of a time-varying vector field with a linear differential equation an infinite-dimensional space.
-Using this identification and the Whitney compact-open topology on the space of $\mathrm{C}^{\infty}(\R^n)$, an asymptotic expansion for the flow of a time-varying real analytic vector field is developed and its convergence has been studied in~\cite{agrachev1978exponential}.
+In this section, we review a well-known operator approach which allows us to translate the nonlinear finite-dimensional systems into linear infinite-dimensional systems.
+This operator approach, which is known as \emph{chronological calculus}, was first proposed by Agrachev and Gamkrelidze in~\cite{agrachev1978exponential}.
+While the chronological calculus is originally developed to study time-varying vector fields, in this paper we focus on a simpler version of it which studies piecewise constant vector fields.
+In this framework, $\mathrm{C}^{\infty}$-vector fields and $\mathrm{C}^{\infty}$-diffeomorphisms are identified with derivations and unital algebra isomorphisms on $\mathrm{C}^{\infty}(\R^n)$, respectively.
+These identifications are then used to recast the nonlinear dynamical system governing the flow of a piecewise constant vector field to a linear differential equation an infinite-dimensional space.
+Using this recasting and the Whitney compact-open topology on the space of $\mathrm{C}^{\infty}(\R^n)$, an asymptotic expansion for the flow of a piecewise constant real analytic vector field is developed and its convergence has been studied in~\cite{agrachev1978exponential}.
 In~\cite{SJ-ADL:2014} and~\cite{SJ:2016}, this framework has been extended in two directions.
 First, the real analytic vector fields are considered as derivations on $\mathrm{C}^{\omega}(\R^n)$ and real analytic diffeomorphisms are considered as unital algebra homomorphism on $\mathrm{C}^{\omega}(\R^n)$.
-Moreover, the space $\mathrm{C}^{\omega}(\R^n)$ is endowed with the $\mathrm{C}^{\omega}$-topology and the convergence of the asymptotic expansion for the flow of a time-varying real analytic vector field is studied in this new topology~\cite{SJ:2016}.
-In the sequel, we adopt the approach of~\cite{SJ-ADL:2014} for studying time-varying real analytic vector fields and their flows.
+Moreover, the space $\mathrm{C}^{\omega}(\R^n)$ is endowed with the $\mathrm{C}^{\omega}$-topology and the convergence of the asymptotic expansion for the flow of a piecewise constant real analytic vector field is studied in this new topology~\cite{SJ:2016}.
+In the sequel, we adopt the approach of~\cite{SJ-ADL:2014} for studying piecewise constant real analytic vector fields and their flows.